aaronwhitedev/aws-fullstack/README.md

 ## Who this repo is inteded for:

-Simple full-stack apps in a single enviornment where you typically only need a few API endpoints and Lamdba functions.
+Simple fullstack apps in a single enviornment where you typically only need a few API endpoints and Lamdba functions.

 # What you'll deploy